Guide to Off-Campus Living

 - a minimum temperature of 67 degrees Fahrenheit, if the landlord is responsible for providing heat between October and May.

-- Repairing and maintaining any portion of the premises which remain under his/her control, including any portion of the building which is not expressly leased to any tenants (including hallways, basements, stairways, fire exits, and exterior areas that are part of the property).
+- Repairing and maintaining any portion of the premises which remain under his/her control, including any portion of the building which is not expressly rented to any tenants (including hallways, basements, stairways, fire exits, and exterior areas that are part of the property).

 - Extermination of any vermin in common areas, though you may be held responsible if your actions have caused a living unit to become infested with vermin.